vqiu25/obsidian-notes/3 - OS/1 - Process & Threads.md

 >````col
 >```col-md
 >**~={purple}Process Control Block PCB=~**
 > Is a data structure maintained by the operating system to store all the information about a particular process.
-Both PCB and TCB are stored in the kernel space.
+Both PCB and TCB are stored in the kernel space, in a data structure called a process list.
 >
 > ![[Drawing 2025-01-05 12.21.09.excalidraw | center | 150]]
 >```